w3f/Grants-Program/applications/slonigiraf.md

   with key consisted of teacher address concatenated to index of window where certificate id resides.
 Valid certificates will be stored offchain to save blockchain space.
-- We plan to use Rust / Substrate to complete this part of the project.
+- We plan to use Rust / Substrate to complete this part of the project. we initially thought that smart contracts on Ethereum/Polka etc would be enough.
+But there are two problems with such approach: UX and technical.
+UX one requires users to buy the token that allows to pay for smart contract execution.
+Most of our users don't know anything about crypto, thus it's exceptionally hard to make them buy some crypto.
+SLON token initially is given for free to any school/university.
+Technical.
+We implement the system that should process requests from millions of users every day.
+No single chain can process transactions if all pupils in Russia will use our educational model at classes - too many transactions, even considering that we use offchain as much as possible.
+Thus we look for any approach to shard and parallelize transaction processing.
+Polkadot design with relay and parachains looks great to solve this parallelization issue.

 - We've built PoC/MVP product on Java Vaadin framework that can be used via
   link: https://slon-i-giraf.ru/app/work?language=ENG
 - What needs to be completed: datastore, penalizing capability, certificate validity lookup, tests, documentation,